-After the boat ride, we all will experience a sacred ceremony which will be initiated by Finbarr on the banks of the River Ganges at this time of perfect balance - equal day and night.
-The opening of the 9th Inter-Dimentional Gateway of the 13 Gateways for humanity and our planet will take place as we continue our journey of Awakened Consciousness, and we embrace the Shift and absorb the sacred energies that pour forth to us as we open ourselves up to the ancient wisdom held in this mystical land and the shift that is taking place within.
+Early morning drive to the ghats for a boat cruise, where we will watch the ancient city wake up with the rising sun, observing pilgrims from all over India performing various rituals alongside the banks of the Ganges.
+After the boat ride, we all will experience a sacred ceremony initiated by Finbarr on the banks of the River Ganges.
+We will continue our journey of Awakened Consciousness with a perfect balance of equal day and night, and the opening of the 9th Inter-Dimensional Gateway of the 13 Gateways for humanity and our planet.
+We shall embrace the Shift and absorb the sacred energies that pour forth to us today, opening ourselves up to the Ancient Wisdoms held in this Mystical Land.

 Special message Finbarr received at Iona in 2011:

-At Winter Solstice 2012 we are entering a time of shift in the Ascension process and its energy that comes in at Winter Solstice will spark phase two of the process at Spring Equinox 2013 taking us through the first gateway and step one of 13 steps that humanity and our planet must go through and will culminate with the opening of the 13th gateway at Winter Solstice 2023.
+At Winter Solstice 2012, we are entering a time of shift in the Ascension process, and the energy that comes in at Winter Solstice will spark Phase Two of the process at Spring Equinox 2013, taking us through the First Gateway and Step One of 13 Steps that humanity and our planet must go through.
+All will culminate with the opening of the 13th gateway at Winter Solstice 2023.

 After the ceremony, we return to our hotel for breakfast.
-At noon, we will visit the silk factory, where we will see how the silk weaving is done on foot-powered looms, passed on for generations.
+At noon we will visit the silk factory, observing how the silk weaving is done on foot-powered looms passed on for generations.

 Overnight at our hotel Taj Ganges Varanasi.
 (B, L, D)